submariner-io/enhancements/submariner/cable-driver-policy.md

 The detailed connection information for a Gateway is currently maintained in the Gateway and Submariner CRs, however when the number of clusters grows to a large scale these could be difficult to parse.
 It maybe preferable to maintain connection information in a separate set of `ClusterConnection` CRs.
-This could be useful in the case of:

-- Gateway failover, so the new gateway doesn't need to do the same work again to build a connection definition.
+This could be useful in the case of Gateway failover, so the new gateway doesn't need to do the same work again to build a connection definition.
 Or
-- In the case of `ClusterConnectionPolicy` updates.
-A Gateway could quickly cycle through the connection policies its using in the `ClusterConnection` CRs to see if an update impacts it.

 > **_NOTE:_** The scope of a `ClusterConnectionPolicy` CR is across the ClusterSet.
-The scope of a `ClusterConnection` is local to a cluster.
+The scope of a `ClusterConnection`
+> is local to a cluster.

 The proposed Connection CRD is shown below.